mrx6SO/Input.jl/README.md

-# UserInput.jl and Input.jl - Module for Julia Language.
+# UserInput.jl and Input.jl - Functions for Julia Language.

 USAGE: